How to Make a Personal Budget in 6 Easy Steps

 Categorizing and noting down what you spend money on can help expose bad spending habits allowing you to make necessary changes.
 You get to know what takes most of your money and discover potential areas you can reduce spending.

-Your credit card and bank statement reports can be a great resource to find out your monthly expenses.
+Your credit card and bank statement reports can be a great resource for finding out your monthly expenses.
 Another way is by recording how much you spend daily using your smartphone or a notepad.

 3. Set your goals

-Before you set out to utilize the collected data, first determine what makes up your long-term and short-term financial goals.
+Before you utilize the collected data, determine what makes up your long-term and short-term financial goals.

 Consider goals that are set to be completed within a year as your short-term goals.
 Your child’s education expenses or retirement savings can count towards your long-term goals.